UMMS-Biocore/debrowser/README.md

 ![*Figure 43. example main plots*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/example_main_plots.png "Figure 43. example main plots")

-Please keep in mind that to increace the performance of the generating graph, by default 10% of non-significant(NS) genes are used to generate plots.
+Please keep in mind that to increase the performance of the generating graph, by default 10% of non-significant(NS) genes are used to generate plots.
 We used all of the NS genes in our plots that showed above, therefore please click **Main Options** button and change Background Data(%) to 100% on the left sidebar.

 ![*Figure 44. example background data*](http://bioinfo.umassmed.edu/pub/debrowser/debrowser_pics2/example_background_data.png "Figure 44. example background data")